 Day 1: Examination by a Cochlear Implant Audiologist

 A complete diagnostic audiological evaluation will be completed to determine the type and degree of hearing loss.
 This also includes speech perception testing with appropriately fitted hearing aids.
 It is important that you bring your own hearing aids to this evaluation even if you have not been wearing them.
 The purpose of this evaluation is to determine if you are an implant candidate.
 The audiologist will then review cochlear implants in detail.
 Realistic expectations will be established regarding patient benefit, as well as the advantages and disadvantages of a cochlear implant.

 Day 2: Medical Assessment

-This medical work-up includes a MRI and CT scan, followed by a consultation with Dr. Tim Hullar, our cochlear implant surgeon.
+This medical work-up includes a MRI and CT scan, followed by a consultation with one of our cochlear implant surgeons.
 The purpose of this evaluation is to determine if you are medically a cochlear implant candidate.

 How to Make an Appointment

 Please contact our office regarding scheduling appointments.
 Prior to scheduling an appointment, our providers often need to review chart notes related to your hearing loss, or the hearing loss of your child in order to coordinate any additional tests we may need in order to make the most of your visit.
 In some cases, we will require a referral from your primary care physician.
 We would be happy to discuss this with you to ensure we have all we need to expedite the scheduling process.
 Please contact us by phone or email to begin the process.